sveneisenschmidt/yay/docs/under-the-hood.md

 ## Commands

-Yay is shipped with a collection of commands that are necessary to configure and control a running Yay installation.
+Yay! is shipped with a collection of commands that are necessary to configure and control a running Yay! installation.

 | Command | Description | Example |
 |---|---|---|